mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-unsupported.rst

 The verifier doesn't check the following namespaces:

 - Capped collections
-- Collections with TTL indexes
+- Collections with TTL indexes, including indexes that are dropped or added during migration
 - Collections that don't use the default collation
 - Views